fahdmalik1/rock_paper_scissors/README.md

 Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The link to the application can be found here

+# Credits and Media

+The photos and images used in the application to represent rock paper and scissors were all taken from pexels.com and I used the book Eloquent JavaScrit 3rd Edition to understand event listeners and arrow functions.